-Yes, seniority level and skill sets can determine a developer’s salary, but these things can be acquired in different locations.
+Yes, seniority level and skillsets can determine a developer’s salary, but these things can be acquired in different locations.
 And in those locations, the economies are different.
-Take into consideration that just because you’re paying at a lower cost in a different country, doesn’t mean that the standard and quality has to be lowered, too.
+Take into consideration that just because you’re paying at a lower cost in a different country, doesn’t mean that the standard and quality have to be lowered, too.

 If you are a startup company and software developer salary poses such a great fraction of your costs, why not try to offshore?